5 Ways To Reduce Inflammation Quickly

 Vitamin D deficiency is vastly common in our society due to sunscreen use and low amounts of sun exposure.
 On top of this, the average diet is severely lacking dietary sources of Vitamin D such as organ meats and certain fish.

-For most people experiencing chronic inflammatory conditions, I will recommend up to 2000IU of Vitamin D per 25 lbs. of bodyweight or at least 10,000 IU total and always in conjunction with Vitamin K2.
+For most people experiencing poor health, I will recommend up to 2000IU of Vitamin D per 25 lbs. of bodyweight or at least 10,000 IU total and always in conjunction with Vitamin K2.
+Check out our D3/K2 Power here

 Glutathione Boosting Agents